Book Appointment Now

 What Makes Mexican Bariatric Surgery More Affordable?

-Mexican hospitals have lower operating costs.
+Mexican bariatric surgery is more affordable because hospitals have lower operating costs.
 Nurses and surgical staff earn competitive local wages.
 Real estate costs less than in the US.
-Facilities skip the large medical liability insurance costs.
+Facilities carry lower medical liability insurance.
 Everything comes in one bundled price.

 How Does High Volume Benefit Mexican Bariatric Surgeons?

-Mexico’s bariatric market is competitive and volume-driven.
+High volume benefits Mexican bariatric surgeons by building refined surgical skill.
 Cities like Tijuana host dozens of clinics.
-This competition keeps prices low and quality high.
-Top surgeons perform 10-20 procedures per week.
-They focus only on metabolic surgery.
-This builds expertise that benefits patient outcomes.
+This competition keeps prices low.
+Top surgeons perform 10 to 20 procedures per week.
+They focus only on metabolic surgery, which deepens their expertise.

 How Much Does Bariatric Surgery Cost in Mexico?

-Bariatric surgery in Mexico costs 60-80% less than in the US or Canada.
+Bariatric surgery in Mexico costs 60% to 80% less than in the US or Canada.
 The table below shows current prices for all major procedures.

 | Procedure Type | Mexico Price | US Price | Canada Price | Savings |